YannDubs/Neural-Process-Family/jupyter/text/LNPFs_sketch.md

 Model details, training and many more plots in {doc}`AttnLNP Notebook <../reproducibility/AttnLNP>`
 ```

 ## Convolutional Latent Neural Process (ConvLNP)

+The Convolutional LNP {cite}`foong2020convnp` is the latent counterpart of the ConvCNP.
+Similar to the LNP (and in contrast with the AttnLNP), the latent path _replaces_ the deterministic one, resulting in a latent functional representation (a latent stochastic process) instead of a latent vector valued variable.
+We can represent this model with a graphical representation as illustrated in {numref}`graph_model_ConvLNPs_text`.

 ```{figure} ../images/graph_model_ConvLNPs.svg
 ---